Baltasar, narrative short, 2021 (image by Daniel Vergara)

 The film screened at festivals around the world and in 2022 the Australian Directors’ Guild awarded her Best Director (short film).

 After studying journalism, playwriting and performance at Charles Sturt University, Brietta worked in casting for film productions including Spielberg’s The Pacific and Gavin Hood’s Wolverine.
-She then moved into video editing, journalism and documentary production.
+She then moved into journalism and documentary production.

 Brietta was based in Spain for three years, freelancing as a journalist for ABC News, BBC News, Al Jazeera English, Atlantic media and Slate magazine.
 She produced TV reports and wrote features about some of the biggest issues and events in Europe, from terrorist attacks in France and Spain to Catalonia’s separatist movement.
 She also covered unique social, political and cultural stories in Morocco, Gibraltar, Côte d’Ivoire, Greece, Hungary, Romania and Estonia.